Advait1306/tanstack-basic/README.md

 ## Recreation

-Based on this recreation, I have created a project which combines tanstack and workbox to achive similar functionality.
+Based on this, I have created a project which combines tanstack and workbox to achive similar functionality.

 Deployed version is available here: